 WoSIS, a PostgreSQL server database, includes the holdings from all our former stand-alone databases (see Sections 3.2, 3.3, 3.4 and 3.5).
 Any duplicate profiles have been removed in the process (Ribeiro et al. 2015).
+Subsequently, these holding have been augmented with contributions from a wide range of international partners (Batjes et al, 2017).

-Ultimately, the quality assessed and standardised resp. harmonised 'shared' data are made available to the international community through several web services and formats (Batjes et al. 2016; Ribeiro et al. 2015).
+Ultimately, the quality assessed and standardised respectively harmonised 'shared' data are made available to the international community through several web services and formats (Batjes et al. 2016; Ribeiro et al. 2015).
 An important aspect of WoSIS is the development of consistent procedures for describing disparate soil analytical method descriptions under a common (de facto) standard.
 This work is carried out in support of Pillar 5 (Harmonisation) of the Global Soil Partnership (FAO-GSP 2014b).
-The initial list of soil properties in WoSIS is based on the GlobalSoilMap (GlobalSoilMap 2013) specifications.
+The initial list of soil properties in WoSIS is based on the GlobalSoilMap (2015) specifications.